TL;DR

 Data You Control

-- Delete your data: Just delete the Termpad data folder (see paths above)
+You have complete control over your data:- Delete your data: Just delete the Termpad data folder (see paths above)

 - Export your data: Your data is stored in plain JSON files you can read and backup